 What is Shoretel

 Shoretel is a trademarked name of Shoreware Communications which was started in September of 1996 as Shoreline Teleworks by Edwin J. Basart and Mike Harrigan.
 Their principal product was a hybrid network and analog private branch exchange (PBX) that combined a digital voice switch with analog phones and a software based management station.
 The voice switches combine all phone handsets into the PBX, their other products include trunking devices to allow PSTN services such as T-1 voice trunks, and analog POTS lines to be brought into the PBX.
 Their first products shipped in 1998.
 Historically, all of their PBX equipment have been half depth 19 inch rack mount format, embedded microcontroller based with signal processing devices that convert analog to digital, the internal operating system within the devices was always VXWorks.
 On the early models, there was a secret hidden RS232 serial port on the microcontroller mainboard that you could use to access the secret configuration menus.
 The management station has always been an IIS web service running on Windows server.
 The management station always provided call routing and voice mail services as well.
 The early phone models were rebranded.
 Shoretel equipment is very durable and long lasting.
 Often you will see businesses with first generation analog systems such as the 400e deskphone.

 Acquisitions and buyouts have driven the expansion of the company.
 In 2012, the company acquired M5 Networks, based in New York City, for $146 million, thus gaining the “Connect” platform, which later was rebranded “Shoretel Connect”, other buyouts brought in proprietary SIP functionality and SIP trunking, finally, their death knell was brought about by Shoretel buyout by MITEL, while Shoretel and its products still exist in their original form, they are being rebranded as Mitel products.
 Historically, Mitel has always had a similar PBX system, now it owns 2 similar competing products.

 The cloud is the newest buzzword in the industry, and cloud based, or so called hosted PBX systems are very popular with small and medium sized business.
 Unfortunately, for small and medium sized business, hosted PBX or VOIP systems can really eat into the bottom line over 5 years.
 That’s why big enterprise business does not embrace hosted PBX.
 It is also why small and medium sized business should never embrace hosted PBX, they should instead stick to on-premise PBX with traditional PSTN trunking services.
 We have estimated the 1 and 5 year cost of both Shoretel and Ring Central.
 With Shoretel, we are assuming a pre-owned or grey market installation composed of pre-owned or refurbished equipment.
 It is assumed that some components will need to be replaced due to normal wear and tear over time.
 With Ring Central and many other hosted systems, the VOIP provider will replace them at no cost, with Shoretel you will have to buy them yourself.
-Phone handsets are $120 each, voice switches are about $300 each, servers are about $2500 each.
+Refurbished Phone handsets are $95 – $120 each, voice switches are about $500 each, servers are about $2500 each.
 Even with regular parts replacement, over 5 years, Shoretel is clearly the winner in the cost category.
 We have worked up a cost comparison for 1 and 5 year terms.
 Even with the Cox VoiceManager MRC at $775/month, Ring Central is clearly more expensive in the long term for systems over 24 extensions.